|

 who shot John Lennon thought that

-secret messages in The Catcher in the Rye
+secret messages in The

-told him to do it—but if your first instinct here is to blame
+told him to do it — but if your first instinct here is to blame

 J.D.
 Salinger,